"There are only two tragedies: One is not getting what one wants, and the other is getting it."

 She slammed the door.

 She grabbed a plate of cookies from the kitchen and headed out.
 She was so anxious that she didn't bother to lock the front door.
-The night was dark and clear and still, full of the voices of children as they scampered through the streets, the shadows distorting their masks and costumes, making them look unreal.
-She walked the route she knew by heart.
-She came to the little yellow house with the old fence and the beat-up sports van in the garage.
-A pair of fiendish jack o' lanterns glowed on the porch and for a heart-stopping moment she swore she saw the awful demon face of the one Ms. Marzanna had made for her plastered across the front of each, but when she blinked it was gone, replaced by more benign images.
+The night was dark and clear and still, full of the voices of scampering children whose masks and costumes looked distorted and unreal in the dark.
+She walked the route she knew by heart and came to the little yellow house with the old fence and the beat-up sports van in the garage.
+A pair of fiendish jack o' lanterns glowed on the porch and for a heart-stopping moment she swore she saw the awful demon face of the one Ms. Marzanna had made for her plastered across the front of each.
+But then she blinked and they were gone, replaced by more benign images.

 She tried to calm her beating heart as she pushed the doorbell.
 This is it, she thought.
 Then, a horrible idea came to her: What if he wasn't here?
 What if he'd gone out hours ago?
 What if the candle burned out before she found him and she never knew if--